apigee-labs/rapier/README.md

 to changing server data formats—most clients of Rapier APIs are quite conventional.

-Since the Rapier specification language is not yet widely known and adopted, we provide a tool that will generate an Open API Specification (OAS - formerly known as Swagger) document from a Rapier specification.
-The generated OAS document allows you to learn the precise details of the HTTP messages implied by the Rapier specification, the HTTP specifications and our additional conventions.
+Since the Rapier specification language is not yet widely known and adopted, we provide a tool that will generate an Open API Specification (formerly known as Swagger) document from a Rapier specification.
+The generated OpenAPI Specification document allows you to learn the precise details of the HTTP messages implied by the Rapier specification, the HTTP specifications and our additional conventions.
-Generating OAS documents is also useful for integrating with tools that are based on OAS, or for communicating with people who know OAS but not Rapier.
-OAS remains important for documenting APIs that follow a service-oriented rather than a data-oriented design pattern, or follow different conventions to the ones Rapier currently understands, or are less consistent than Rapier APIs.
-Rapier is designed to complement, not replace, OAS.
+Generating OpenAPI Specification documents is also useful for integrating with tools that are based on OpenAPI Specification, or for communicating with people who know OpenAPI Specification but not Rapier.
+OpenAPI Specification remains important for documenting APIs that follow a service-oriented rather than a data-oriented design pattern, or follow different conventions to the ones Rapier currently understands, or are less consistent than Rapier APIs.
+Rapier is designed to complement, not replace, OpenAPI Specification.

 Rapier also includes SDK generators for Javascript and Python.
 In the future we may work on test tools, and server implementation frameworks.